Agoric/documentation/main/platform/README.md

 Our testnet has a single Swingset instance with multiple vats running on top of Cosmos SDK.
-Swingset and most of our code is written in JavaScript, so we currently have a complicated process that starts up Node, starts a Swingset instance, and then connects through Go to ???
+Swingset and most of our code is written in JavaScript, so we currently have a complicated process that starts up the JavaScript environment, starts a Swingset instance, and then connects through Go to the Cosmos SDK modules, the consensus algorithm in Tendermint, and back again.

 ## Dynamic IBC

 IBC is the protocol for [Inter-Blockchain Communication](https://cosmos.network/ibc/).
 IBC enables messages to be sent from one blockchain to another with the use of intermediary relayers.

+Dynamic IBC (dIBC) is a solution to the problem of rolling out a new protocol without needing a platform upgrade or chain governance vote.

-Dynamic IBC (dIBC) is, in essence, the idea of using a smart contract or VM platform to deploy new contracts that support new protocols, all on an existing chain without having to wait for chain upgrades.
-The tl;dr is: There shouldn’t need to be a platform upgrade or chain governance vote every time someone wants to roll out a new protocol.
+In essence, bIBC is the idea of using a smart contract or VM platform to deploy new contracts that support new protocols, all on an existing chain without having to wait for chain upgrades.

 For more information, check out [a recent article on dIBC](https://medium.com/agoric/the-road-to-dynamic-ibc-4a43bc964bca).

 ## Tendermint

-Tendermint is a byzantine fault tolerant engine, defining how blocks are agreed upon and created.
+Tendermint is a consensus engine, defining how blocks are agreed upon and created.
 Effectively, Tendermint is the lowest level layer that defines the blockchain itself.